Exclusive: Ex-SAFC striker Kevin Phillips in 'advanced talks' with North East club

 In 1998, McCann moved to Sunderland from Everton, where he was a member of the side which won the Division One title and promotion to the Premiership with 105 points under Peter Reid the following year.

-The 48-year-old former midfielder joined Aston Villa in 2003 and then had a stint with Bolton Wanderers between 2007 and 2010 before retiring.
+The former midfielder, 48, joined Aston Villa in 2003 and then had a stint with Bolton Wanderers between 2007 and 2010 before retiring.